ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 ## Plugin Dialog Window

-Clicking the button should open the abbrDialog dialog window.
-One interesting aspect of it is that it is possible to defined dialogs into separate files, which are loaded on demand.
-In our case, we gonna tell the editor to load the dialog from `dialogs/abbr.js` when clicking the button.
-To do so, we just add this line into the `init` function
+Clicking the button should open the `abbrDialog` dialog window.
+One interesting aspect of it is that it is possible to define dialogs in separate files which are loaded on demand.
+In our case, we will tell the editor to load the dialog from the `dialogs/abbr.js` file when the button is clicked.
+To do so, we need to add the following line to the `init` function:

 	CKEDITOR.dialog.add( 'abbrDialog', this.path + 'dialogs/abbr.js' );

-Here, we just registered the `abbrDialog` dialog name, telling the editor to load the dialog definition from the `dialog/abbr.js` file out of the plugin installation folder (`this.path`).
+In the code above we registered the `abbrDialog` dialog name, telling the editor to load the dialog definition from the `dialog/abbr.js` file out of the plugin installation folder (`this.path`).

 ### The Dialog Defintion

-Into `dialogs/abbr.js`, we'll simply repeat the CKEDITOR.dialog.add call, but now we gonna really return the dialog definition to the editor:
+It is time to work on the `dialogs/abbr.js` file itself.
+First, we will simply repeat the CKEDITOR.dialog.add call, but now we will return the dialog definition to the editor:

 	CKEDITOR.dialog.add( 'abbrDialog', function ( editor ) {
 		return {
-			... here goes the dialog defition ...
+			...
+The dialog defition comes here ...
 		};
 	});

-Check the CKEDITOR.dialog.definition object documentation for a full reference on dialogs definition..
+Check the CKEDITOR.dialog.definition object documentation for a full reference on editor dialog definition.

-In our case we will give the dialog window a name ('abbrDialog') and use the {@link CKEDITOR.dialog.definition#title title},
+In our case we will give the dialog window a name (`'abbrDialog'`) and use the {@link CKEDITOR.dialog.definition#title title},
 {@link CKEDITOR.dialog.definition#minWidth minWidth}, and {@link CKEDITOR.dialog.definition#minHeight minHeight} parameters to define its title and minimum dimensions, respectively.

 <p class="tip">
-	The name selected for the dialog window is the name that appears in the addCommand function above.
+	The name selected for the dialog window is the dialog name that appears in the
+	<code>addCommand</code> function above.
 </p>

 ### Dialog Window Tabs